djeada/Databases-Notes/notes/03_sql/02_data_definition_language_ddl.md

 In this command, we're creating a table named `employees` with the following columns:

-- `employee_id`: An integer that uniquely identifies each employee.
-It's set as the primary key, ensuring no two employees share the same ID.
+- The `employee_id` is an integer field that uniquely identifies each employee and is set as the primary key to ensure uniqueness.
-- `first_name` and `last_name`: Text fields that store the employee's name, each allowing up to 50 characters.
+- The `first_name` and `last_name` are text fields designed to store the employee's names, each with a character limit of 50.
-- `date_of_birth`: A date field that records when the employee was born.
+- The `date_of_birth` is a date field used to record the birth date of the employee for reference.
-- `department_id`: An integer that associates the employee with a department.
+- The `department_id` is an integer field that links the employee to a specific department, creating an association.

 **Visualizing the Table Structure:**